 The Comprehensive Plan is the umbrella planning document for all of Thurston County's land use related special plans and regulatory documents.
 It is the "master plan" because it contains the vision and direction for the county's future development in the form of statements of goals, objectives and policies for all aspects of the natural and built environment.
 It also identifies the parts of the county where growth and rural levels of development should occur, along with corresponding levels of supporting public services and facilities.

 Three categories of plans are described in this section.
 First are joint plans, which are components of the Comprehensive Plan.
 They contain policies for urban growth areas in the county.
 Second are plans for special functions, issues or services that are formally adopted as part of the Comprehensive Plan.
 Third are special purpose and function plans that are adopted separately from the Comprehensive Plan.
 These plans are prepared for varying geographic areas.
-Some are county-wide in scope and some are for specific geographic areas.
+Some are county-wide in scope, and some are for specific geographic areas.
 Each plan's geographic scope is identified in its description.
-Reference copies of many of the documents described below are available at local libraries.
+Reference copies of many of the documents described below are available online.

 A. City/County Joint Plans: